LegitPhase/FlopClient/README.md

 Credits to https://github.com/WalmartSolutions/Flap-Client for cracked & deobfed jar

-do /freeflap on the dog private discord for free flap client !
+do /freeflap on the dog private discord for free flap client ! also he got media on dog private but didnt make a video and probably logged values LOL